Alex Gibney: Life and career

-Gonzo: The Life and Work of Dr. Hunter S. Thompson (2008) is a documentary based on Hunter S. Thompson's life and his "Gonzo" style of journalism.
-Under executive producer Martin Scorsese, Gibney was series producer for the PBS television series The Blues (2003) (producing individual episodes directed by Wim Wenders and Charles Burnett) and writer-producer of The Pacific Century (1992) (which won the News & Documentary Emmy for Outstanding Historical Program).
+Gonzo: The Life and Work of Dr. Hunter S. Thompson (2008) is a documentary based on the life of Hunter S. Thompson and his "Gonzo" style of journalism.
+Under executive producer Martin Scorsese, Gibney was series producer for the PBS television series The Blues (2003) (producing individual episodes directed by Wim Wenders and Charles Burnett) and writer-producer of The Pacific Century (1992) (that won the News & Documentary Emmy for Outstanding Historical Program).
 Several films he directed and/or produced have been screened at the Cannes, Sundance, Toronto and Tribeca Film Festivals.

 In an interview with Robert K. Elder for The Film That Changed My Life, Gibney credits much influence on his filming style to The Exterminating Angel:

 [The Exterminating Angel is] dark, but it's also wickedly funny and mysterious in ways that can't be reduced to a simple, analytical explanation.
 I always thought that's what's great about movies sometimes—the best movies have to be experienced; they can't just be written about.

 In an interview with David Poland for MIFF, Gibney disagrees with the view from nowhere, the idea that journalists can be objective:

 "Objectivity is dead.
 There's no such thing as objectivity.
 When you're making a film, a film can't be objective.

 Gibney frequently employs a narrative strategy akin to that of Ken Burns in which the filmmaker relies on testimony from those involved in the events recounted together with voice-over narration.

 Gibney's Taxi to the Dark Side premiered at the 2007 Tribeca Film Festival where it won Best Documentary.
 The film probes the killing of a taxi driver named Dilawar at Bagram Air Force Base in Afghanistan.